Last Updated on April 1, 2026

 Below are some of the observable differences between the MT4 and MT5

-2. MT4 uses MQL4 programming language which is suitable for simpler trading algorithms, whereas MT5 uses MQL5 programming language which is suitable for more complex trading algorithms and advanced backtesting.
+2. MT4 uses the MQL4 programming language, which is suitable for simpler trading algorithms, whereas MT5 uses the MQL5 programming language, which is suitable for more complex trading algorithms and advanced backtesting.

-4. The MT4 platform offers 9 timeframes which ranges from one minute to one month.
+4. The MT4 platform offers 9 timeframes, which range from one minute to one month.
 On the other hand, the MT5 platform offers 12 additional timeframes to the ones offered by MT4, making it a total of 21 timeframes offered by MT5.

 How MT4 & MT5 Copy Trading Work